-Cautious use of real time shadows
+Cautious use of real-time shadows

-Fill rate refers to the number of shader operations that are applied to each pixel on the screen.
+The fill rate refers to the number of shader operations that are applied to each pixel on the screen.
 If you have expensive fragment shader calculations (e.g. lots of lights and complicated materials) and a high resolution (e.g. a mobile phone with a high device pixel ratio) then your application will spend too much time rendering the scene to maintain a high frame rate.

 Overdraw refers to how many pixels are overwritten by drawing geometry that is obscured by other geometry closer to the camera.
 Too much overdraw shows that you are wasting GPU processing trying to draw pixels that are not visible.
+This is usually caused by transparency on materials and non-opaque blending.